Textiles, Apparel, Footwear and Travel Goods

 - OENORM EN 13773 Fire behavior of curtains

 Product Liability and Product Safety--The General Product Safety Directive (GPSD) aims to ensure that products placed on the market are safe, and places the obligation to place only safe products on the market on producers and to some extent on distributors.
-For more information, see the EUROPA Consumer Affairs GPSD webpage.
+For more information, see the European Commission Safety of Products and Services webpage.

 The GPSD provides the framework that covers flammability, though it does not specifically address requirements.
 The use of voluntary standards helps comply with the law.
 See the Consumer rights for child safety products - European Child Safety Alliance European Consumer Safety Association.